-The economic impact of Saffron is important because of its high price, as it presents a strong added value.
-In addition to its economic importance.
-This crop mobilizes a large workforce—especially female—during the period of harvesting and pruning Saffron.
-The production of one kilogram of Saffron requires 150,000 to 200,000 flowers and about 400 hours of work!
-This article will describe the current understanding of the therapeutic properties of Saffron, their relationship with the various phytochemicals commonly found in this gold spice, and the other different uses of this spice that give it particular renown, especially in the cosmetics field.
+The economic impact of saffron is important because of its high price, as it presents a strong added value.
+In addition to its economic importance, its importance is also in the agronomic, environmental and social domain.
+This crop mobilizes a large workforce—especially female—during the period of harvesting and pruning saffron.
+The production of one kilogram of saffron requires 150,000 to 200,000 flowers and about 400 hours of work.
+This article will describe the current understanding of the therapeutic properties of saffron, their relationship with the various phytochemicals commonly found in this gold spice, and the other different uses of this spice that give it particular renown, especially in the cosmetics field.

 Read also: Goddess, Blue Monkey, Saffron

 Concerning the origin and domestication of saffron: Vavilov indicates that its origin is the Middle East, while some other authors suggest Central Asia or the islands of south-west Greece.
 Crocus sativus is likely selected and domesticated in Crete during the Bronze Age.
 From this primary zone, it would have spread to India, China and to Iran, and the countries of the Middle East.